irongut/EditRelease/README.md

 A GitHub Action for editing an existing release.
 Edit the Name, Draft status and Pre-release status of a release as well as adding text and the content of markdown files to the Body of a release.

+As a Docker based action Edit Release requires a Linux runner, see [Types of Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions).

 ## Inputs

 #### `token`